-Teachers use observation and documentation techniques to capture children’s interests, learning and development.
+Teachers use observation and documentation techniques to capture children’s interests, learning, and development.
 Documentation tools and techniques include written anecdotes, collected samples of children’s work, photographs, video recordings and written transcripts of children’s conversations.
-Documentation serves the purpose of encouraging children to make connections between ideas and reflect on their work, allowing adults to reflect on children’s work and predict where their work with children might go, enabling families to experience the work and explorations of their children, documenting children’s growth over time, and communicating the shared respect for children and their accomplishments with the school and larger communities.
+Documentation serves the purpose of encouraging children to make connections between ideas and reflect on their work.
+This allows adults to reflect on children’s work and predict where their work with children might go, enabling families to experience the work and explorations of their children, documenting children’s growth over time, and communicating the shared respect for children and their accomplishments with the school and broader communities.

 In Reggio Emilia schools, reference is often made to the Hundred Languages of Children.
-Reggio Emilia educators share the belief that children have many methods of communicating, including storytelling, music, art, movement, dramatic play and construction.
-All of these methods of communication are respected and encouraged in the schools by providing children with a variety of interesting and open-ended experiences and materials, including natural and recycled objects.
-When children represent their ideas with a variety of different media, they reinforce new knowledge, allow for the formation of new questions and predictions, learn to elaborate on their ideas and strengthen their ability to communicate with others.
+Reggio Emilia educators share the belief that children have many methods of communicating, including storytelling, music, art, movement, dramatic play, and construction.
+All of these methods of communication are respected and encouraged in schools by providing children with a variety of exciting and open-ended experiences and materials, including natural and recycled objects.
+When children represent their ideas with a variety of different media, they reinforce new knowledge, allow for the formation of further questions and predictions, learn to elaborate on their plans and strengthen their ability to communicate with others.

 - The Role of the Parents

-The role of the parents is very important in the Reggio Emilia Approach.
+The role of the parents is significant in the Reggio Emilia Approach.
 They are an essential component at Stonebrook Day School.
 We recognize that each family brings a unique perspective to the classroom and require parents’ active participation in our program.
 Parents are also expected to participate in the child’s activities outside of the school environment.
-Activities should be planned to help re-enforce what the child is learning at school.
+Events should be planned to help re-enforce what the child is learning at school.